 The system will indicate a system fault when a problem has occurred in the execution of the software, in the memory, or in the required internal devices.
 Reset the prompt in case it is due to an occasional fault, and if the problem persists proceed to restore a copy of the system configuration, if you have it, or restore to factory data.
 After this operation, the device should work normally.
-If not, contact LDA Support.
+If not, contact the support / repair service.